 - Garnish: 12 lime wheels

-In a 52-ounce pitcher, add the lime juice, then the Cointreau, and stir to combine.
+To a 52-ounce pitcher, add the Cointreau and lime juice and stir to combine.

-Add the agave or simple syrup and the tequila, stir to combine, and taste.
-(It should still be intense, since it hasn't yet been diluted with ice.)
+Add the agave or simple syrup followed by the tequila.
+Stir to combine, then taste.
+(The flavor should be intense, since the drink hasn’t yet been diluted with ice.)

 To serve, pour 4 ounces of the mixture at a time into a shaker with ice and shake until well-chilled.
-(If you have a large shaker or a gallon jar with a screw-top, you can shake a whole bunch of drinks at the same time.)
+(If you have a large shaker or a gallon jar with a screw-top, you can shake several drinks at the same time.)

 Strain into a stemmed Margarita glass with a half-salted rim or a rocks glass filled with fresh ice.